yoonaoh/HR9-Design-Track/README.md

 You may modify the style sheet and HTML to do things such as rearrange the text or import fonts.
 However, you cannot add any more text.

-We’ve provided a sample HTML file containing all the text on the page for you to begin with.
+We’ve provided a sample [HTML file](index.html) containing all the text on the page for you to begin with, as well as a sample [CSS file](style.css) to demonstrate a few ways in which the text can be formatted.
 Feel free to add images from the website and modify the sample CSS file to incorporate your design ideas.
-Download the sample HTML and CSS to get started.
+Download the sample files to get started.

 ## Resources
 [CSS Zen Garden Submissions](http://www.mezzoblue.com/zengarden/alldesigns/) (note that none of these submissions use javascript - CSS is a powerful tool!)